jhamman/git_training/README.md

     Everyone needs a "Hello-World" repository.
 Follow the steps in the Create A Repo tutorial to create your own "Hello-World".

+    If you are having trouble pushing to your github repository check to make sure you are pushing to the ssh address, rather than https address.
+You will likely need to setup your ssh key here.
+    Once you have your ssh keys setup, try pushing to the ssh repo address `git@github.com:$USER/hello-world.git`

+    You can change the remote address using: `git remote set-url origin git@github.com:$USER/hello-world.git`

     *Bonus:  Now that you have that dialed, try repeating those steps for a project you've been working on.*

 3. [Fork A Repo](https://help.github.com/articles/fork-a-repo)